baitsolutions/bootstrap-xxl/README.md

 # bootstrap-xxl
 Bootstrap with additional breakpoint xxl.

-This Resporitory is a SCSS compiled version of the original Bootstrap source of each branche.
+This repository is a SCSS compiled version of the original Bootstrap source of each release.

 Breakpoints:
   --breakpoint-xs: 0;